janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

 ## 2c

-The estimates are the differences in log-odds ration per unit time.
+The estimates are the differences in log-odds per unit time, or the log-odds ratio’s per unit time.
 Or for instance: the odds per month follow up for the low immune status group is exp(1.69421)=5.44 times as high as for the high immune statusgroup

 ## 2d